Leptospirosis in Dogs: Causes, Symptoms, Treatment, and Prevention

 How Can I Prevent My Dog From Transmitting Leptospirosis to Humans?

 - Clean up your dog's urine with an antibacterial solution, such as a disinfectant or a mixture of bleach and water.
-A mixture of one part bleach to ten parts water is often suggested.
+Follow the dilution instructions for the product carefully.
+Also check the safety of the product for pets.

 - Wear gloves if you're working in an area that may be contaminated by animal urine.

 - Don't let your dog urinate in or near still or slow-moving water.

 - Don't allow your dog to investigate or urinate in vegetable gardens.

 - Stop your pet from entering children's play areas, including playgrounds, sandboxes, and wading pools.

 With the proper precautions and treatment, people can be protected from a Leptospira infection and a sick pet can very often recover and enjoy life again.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.